JakeLo123/plant-tracker/README.md

 This is a single-page-application.
 All data is fetched on the initial load, and conditionally rendered using React.
 Each plant instance has its own schedule.
 The `Main` component is the only stateful component; it creates a watering schedule based on the response from the initial request.

 ##### Object-model
 I decided to represent my data with a JavaScript class--`Plant`--because it is testable and easy to read/maintain.
 Each `Plant` instance represents one row in the database.
 The code for `Plant` can be found in `server/db/plants`.
-The instance method `getSchedule` creates a 12-week watering schedule starting on Dec 16.
+The instance method `getSchedule` creates a watering schedule starting on the date the plant is added to the database.
 Each plant also has a `receivedWaterOnDates` property that tracks when a user crosses a plant off the watering list for a particular date.

 ##### Parsing dates